 - 1. Campus Housing Reasonable Accommodation Procedures - 2.
-Verification Form for Housing Accommodations - 3.
-Disability Accommodation Request Form for Campus Housing
+Acknowledgment & Release of Information Form - 3.
+Accessibility Accommodation Request Form for Campus Housing

 Service Animals Permitted on Campus

 Individuals with disabilities may be accompanied by their service animals in all NMJC buildings where members of the public or participants in services, programs or activities are allowed to go.
 By law, a service animal means any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals.
 In some cases, the College may permit miniature horses on campus on a case-by-case basis, consistent with applicable law.